The Clear Edge

 First hiring: Feels like it should free up 50% of time immediately.
 Actually takes 6-8 weeks to train the contractor and see time savings.

 System building: Feels like a weekend project.
-Actually requires 4-6 weeks because we need to document reality, not theory.
+Actually requires 4-6 weeks because you need to document reality, not theory.

 Revenue stabilization: Feels like it should happen by Month 6.
 Actually happens in Month 9-10 because the pipeline takes time to mature.